 Being a fan of wide angle lenses, this was the first lens I owned for my Sony a6500.

-The Sony 10-18mm f/4 is for those Instagram-worthy big-landscape-small-person-style images.
+The Sony 10-18mm f/4 is for creating Instagram-worthy images featuring person dwarfed by a huge landscape.

-It features a super wide to wide zoom range that will capture any landscape and immerse the viewer in the frame.
+This wide to super-wide zoom range will immerse the viewer in the frame, capturing sweeping vistas with ease.

 The other advantage of this lens over other wide angles is the compact size.
 I spend a lot of time skiing with it zipped in my jacket or climbing with it hanging off my harness.